Jason Reynolds Joins Children’s Literacy Initiative as Ambassador to Raise Awareness and Drive Donations for its Literacy to Liberation Campaign

 “High-quality culturally sustaining instruction is the most critical enabler of the reading successes of Black and Latinx children - who have long been disproportionately isolated from literacy instruction that – like so many of my books - reflects their identities, genius, and potential,” says Reynolds.

-“With a newly sharpened mission, CLI is thrilled to build awareness of its newest phase of impact in partnership Jason Reynolds”, said Joel Zarrow, Ph.D., and CLI’s president and CEO.
+“With a newly sharpened mission, CLI is thrilled to build awareness of its newest phase of impact in partnership with Jason Reynolds”, said Joel Zarrow, PhD, and CLI’s president and CEO.

 To learn more about CLI, its Literacy to Liberation campaign, and how you can contribute, visit cli.org and follow CLI on Twitter, Instagram , and Facebook.